AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 The "n" parameter is the number of coordinate pairs, so the total number of coordinates specified equals n*2.

-## Set Texture Coordinate Indices
+## Set Texture Coordinate Indexes
-<b>VDU 23, 0, &A0, sid; &48, 4, mid; n; i0; ...</b> :  Set Texture Coordinate Indices
+<b>VDU 23, 0, &A0, sid; &48, 4, mid; n; i0; ...</b> :  Set Texture Coordinate Indexes

 This command lists the indexes of the coordinates that define a 3D texture for a mesh.
 Individual coordinates may be referenced multiple times within a texture, but that is not required.
-The number of indices passed in this command must match the number of mesh indices defining the mesh.
+The number of indexes passed in this command must match the number of mesh indexes defining the mesh.
 Thus, each mesh vertex has texture coordinates associated with it.

-The "n" parameter is the number of indices.
+The "n" parameter is the number of indexes.

 ## Define Object
 <b>VDU 23, 0, &A0, sid; &48, 5, oid; mid; bmid;</b> :  Create Object